 4. Access control

 Building a data lake and pulling in all the data is one thing, but making sure you follow the principle of least privilege when you grant access to your users is a completely different story.
 How would you implement segmentation?
 Will your solution scale the permissions structure so that individual access is restricted only to the subsets or combinations a user is entitled?
 Or does your data lake simply allow anyone to run SQL queries across all the sources?
 Accounting for all of these variables is challenging and only grows more challenging over time.
 You may start out by relying on user filters—until they become too complex to manage or fail because of a missing value or table column.
 And a bonus question: Can you easily audit the access of your users?
 Do you know what data they are consuming?

 5. Data distribution

 Did reading this article make you want to see GoodData in action?
-You can get started today with the free version of our platform!
+You can get started today with our free trial!
 With it, you get all the great features of GoodData for up to five customers and 100 MB of data per customer.